Sunset from Woolyback Overlook along the Blue Ridge Parkway

 A festive location for craft beer at Birdsong Brewing in Charlotte

-Here naturally beautiful landscapes stretch from the coast to the Great Smoky Mountains.
-Explore the breathtaking views the range offers while hiking, camping, rafting or zip lining.
-Along the coast, make time to relax or find adventure.
-Dive into water sports, including kiteboarding, surfing, stand-up paddle boarding or kayaking.
-Climb historic lighthouses or board a historic battleship.
-Savor Calabash seafood, fresh from the sea and fried to golden perfection in a style all its own.
-And get your camera ready: wild horses roam over the sands of two separate banks here.
+Naturally beautiful landscapes stretch from the Atlantic Ocean coast to the Great Smoky Mountains, providing nearly 140,000 square kilometers of scenic bliss.
+Explore breathtaking mountaintop views while hiking, camping, rafting or zip lining, then nestle into a cozy mountain cottage.
+Along the coast, dive into water sports such as kiteboarding, surfing, kayaking or stand-up paddleboarding.
+Climb historic lighthouses, including the nation’s tallest; board a historic battleship; or take in both a sunrise and sunset from the very same beach.
+And get your camera ready: Wild horses roam the sands of two separate banks.

-With all there is to do on land and by sea, save time for all that’s happening within North Carolina’s vibrant cities and eclectic college towns.
-Here the dynamic natural landscape gives way to vineyards and valleys, as well as premiere golf and stock car courses, historic sites, plentiful shopping and restaurants that carry on the state’s distinct culinary tradition.
-Foodies can indulge in delights from James Beard nominees and barbecue pit masters alike.
-And those looking for nightlife will find the cities filled with a booming music scene, bustling breweries and enough entertainment to last for several lifetimes.
-Whether you’re looking for adventure or relaxation, mountains or beaches, the rhythm of city life or the tranquility of nature, your stay in North Carolina will definitely stay with you.
+With all there is to do on land and by sea, save time for North Carolina’s spirited cities and eclectic college towns.
+The dynamic natural landscape gives way to hundreds of vineyards and valleys, premier golf courses, stock car tracks, historic sites, plentiful shopping and enticing restaurants that carry on the state’s distinctive culinary tradition.
+Foodies can indulge in delights from barbecue pit masters, award-winning chefs, brewmasters, vintners and even Moravian cookie makers.
+Those looking for nightlife will find the cities filled with booming music scenes, bustling breweries and enough entertainment to last a lifetime.
+Whether you’re looking for adventure or relaxation, mountains or beaches, the rhythm of city life or the tranquility of nature, invigorate all your senses with a trip to North Carolina you’ll remember forever.

-This state gets bragging rights to First in Flight, as it was North Carolina’s Wright brothers whose historic flight took off at Kill Devil Hills in 1903 and successfully ended, 12 seconds later.
+This state gets bragging rights to First in Flight.
+The Wright brothers' historic flight took off at Kill Devil Hills in 1903 and successfully ended, 12 seconds later.

 Eat your way down the North Carolina Barbecue Society Historic Barbecue Trail, which highlights 24 stops that roast pig the old-fashioned way, slowly over pits of wood or charcoal.